omcodedthis/EnvGPT/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ![EnvGPTQnA](https://github.com/omcodedthis/EnvGPT/assets/119602009/dede7f53-96a2-47c6-9081-ba14764ad048)

-Above shows how EnvGPT interacts with the user's query (using the tools it has to generate its response).
+Above shows how EnvGPT interacts with the user's query by using the tools it has to generate its response.
 This was taken using the CLI (Terminal) when testing EnvGPT before deploying it to Steamship.
 Click on the image to view an enlarged version in a new tab.

 ## Changelog & Future Updates